The Notorious Bettie Page: Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 57% based on 134 reviews, with an average rating of 6/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 134 reviews, with an average rating of 6/10.
 The website's critics consensus reads, "This biopic only skims the surface of Bettie Page's life, leaving her as a cipher, and additionally fails to place her iconic status in historical context."
+Metacritic, with uses a weighted average, gave the film a score of 64/100 based on 38 critics, indicating "generally favorable" reviews.

 Manohla Dargis of The New York Times observed, "Until now, Ms. Mol has been best known for her premature designation several years ago as Hollywood's newest It girl.
 The label seemed to plague her, and she all but faded from view despite promising turns in little-seen films.
 Maybe because she felt protected by her female director and female producers (six out of seven), or emboldened by the material, or maybe because she knows how beautiful her gently padded silhouette looks in the raw, Ms. Mol takes to this tricky role with the carefree expressivity you tend to see only in young children who have learned the joys of nudity, usually when their parents are throwing a dinner party.
 When she strips, Bettie soars".

-Roger Ebert of the Chicago Sun-Times said "The tone of the movie is subdued and reflective.
+Roger Ebert of the Chicago Sun-Times gave the film 3 and a half stars out of four, writing: "The tone of the movie is subdued and reflective.
 It does not defend pornography, but regards it (in its 1950s incarnation) with subdued nostalgia for a more innocent time.
 There is a kind of sadness in the movie as we reflect that most of these women and the men they inflamed are now dead; their lust is like an old forgotten song".